techiediaries/techiediaries/_posts/2020/ubuntu-20/2019-11-19-install-python-3-pip-venv-ubuntu-20-04-19.md

 > **Note:** Please note that if you don’t have Python 2 installed on your system, you can use `pip` instead of `pip3`.

-## Install the `venv` Tool

-`venv` lets you create virtual environments for your Python 3 projects.
-A virtual environment is an isolated environment for packages
-`**venv**` is a module that belongs to the standard Python 3 SDK.
-If it’s not bundled with your Python 3 installation, it can be installed using the following command:

-    $ sudo apt install python3-venv

-## Creating your Python 3 Virtual Environment

-You can create a virtual environment using the `venv` module.
-In your terminal, run the following command:

-    $ python3 -m venv env
-## Activating your Python 3 Virtual Environment

-Before, you can be able to install packages inside your virtual environment, you first need to activate it using the `source` command:

-    $ source env/bin/activate

-You can now install packages in your virtual environment using `pip`.

-You can deactivate the virtual environment using the following command in your terminal:

-    $ deactivate

 ## Installing Python 3.7